sergio11/nimbustv_android/README.md

-# NimbusTV 📺🌐 – A Personal Learning Project for Smooth M3U Streaming on Android TV
+ # NimbusTV 📺🌐 – A Personal Learning Project for Android TV Development

 <img width="auto" height="300px" align="left" src="doc/nimbustv_logo.webp" />

 **NimbusTV** is a personal project I developed to apply and enhance my skills in **Android TV development** 📺, **Jetpack Compose for TV** 🖥️, **Clean Architecture** 🏛️, and **MVI** 🔄.
-The goal was to build an efficient, user-friendly streaming app that simplifies M3U playlist management, and gives users easy access to their favorite TV channels.
+The goal was to build an efficient, user-friendly streaming app that simplifies channel management and gives users easy access to their favorite TV content.

-This project helped me dive deep into Android TV design patterns, exploring how to create smooth, intuitive user interfaces and ensure scalability for larger applications.
-The app supports multiple M3U playlists 📂, seamlessly allowing users to organize and switch between channels by category—such as sports 🏆, movies 🎬, news 📰, and music 🎶—while handling formats like HLS 📡, DASH 🎥, and encrypted channels 🔐.
+This project allowed me to dive deep into Android TV design patterns, exploring how to create smooth, intuitive user interfaces and ensuring scalability for larger applications.
+The app supports a variety of content types 📂, seamlessly allowing users to organize and switch between categories—such as sports 🏆, movies 🎬, news 📰, and music 🎶—while handling modern streaming formats like HLS 📡, DASH 🎥, and encrypted channels 🔐.

 I also incorporated **EPG (Electronic Program Guides)** 📅 to provide real-time schedules, allowing users to plan their viewing experience and set **custom reminders** 🔔 for their favorite shows.